 We strongly feel that continued commitment to high ESG standards is the best way for our investors to achieve their investment goals while at the same time ensuring that environment and communities can benefit as well.
 And for that we align our efforts with leading market standards: Management Company of Baltic Horizon and Northern Horizon Capital Group are either together or individually members of EPRA, INREV, SIPA, RAKLI and GRESB.
-Northern Horizon Capital Group is also a signatory of the United Nations-supported Principles for Responsible Investment since 2014.
+Northern Horizon Capital A/S, parent company of Northern Horizon Capital Group is also a signatory of the United Nations-supported Principles for Responsible Investment since 2014.